-The Mapping allows us to identify the different villages that are included in our investigation.
+The Map allows to identify the different villages that are included in our investigation.
 Being under continuous and constant updates, it is subject to changes, corrections and additions.

 With the Law of 2nd January 1940, n.
 1, called “Colonisation of the Sicilian latifundium”, the Ente di Colonizzazione del Latifondo was established as a public juridical person and placed under the Ministry of Agriculture and Forestry.
 It was assigned with assisting landlords in the endeavour of transforming the agricultural production system, both at technical and financial level, and to directly proceed with the colonisation of the lands that the Institute acquired ownership or temporary possession for.